Palindrom/JSONPatcherProxy/README.md

 #### JSONPatcherProxy#disableTraps () : void

-Turns the proxified object into a forward-proxy object; doesn't emit any patches anymore, like a normal object..
+Turns the proxified object into a forward-proxy object; doesn't emit any patches anymore, like a normal object.

 ## `undefined`s (JS to JSON projection)